kodexArg/django-kmportal/README.md

         └── static_src

 ```
+## Language
+Although this site is written in English but it will be implemented in Argentina, having **Spanish** as main language (having Portuguese and English as alt languages).
+To facilitate the use of internationalization I have created a 'translations.py' script that, together with 'translations.json', keeps all the translations of the site in a single json (currently "en", "es" and "pt" ).
+In summary: to change any term or create new ones, it is enough to edit or create new keys in the json.
+PRO TIP: chat-gpt will do all the work if you offer it a key and text in your favorite language, asking it to fill in the rest.
+it is necessary to run "python manage.py makemessages -a" before the translations and "python manage.py compilemessages" at the end (usually I shoot the line: ```python manage.py makemessages -a && python translations.py && python manage.py compilemessage```
 ## Packages and Libraries
 This project utilizes the following primary packages and libraries:
 - **Django**: A high-level Python web framework that allows for clean, rapid development.
 - mysqlclient: A Python DB API-2.0 compliant interface to MySQL.
 - python-dotenv: A package that makes it easy to work with environment variables, particularly useful for handling application secrets.